-Most of the historical characters mentioned in Book One of “The Java Gold” have led a long and active life and as a result their biographies are massive.
-I therefore have decided to mention only those parts relevant to this story.
+Most of the historical characters mentioned in “The Java Gold” and my other books have led a long and active life and as a result their biographies are massive.
+I therefore have decided to mention only those parts relevant to my stories.
 Those who want to know more about their lives and deeds should query the internet, with ‘Wikipedia’ as an excellent starting point.

 Bakar, Sahid Abu Religious teacher who lived in Kedah (Aceh) He collaborated with the Japanese in 1941 – 1942 to undermine Dutch authority, sabotage railroads and disrupt communications.
 He organized, with Fujiwara and PUSA, the March 11, 1942 uprising in Banda Aceh, prior to the arrival of the first Japanese occupation troops.

 Berenschot, Lieutenant General Johannes July 24, 1887 – October 13, 1941.
 Berenschot was commander in chief Dutch (KNIL) forces.in the Dutch East-Indies between 1939 and 1941.
 He participated in the so-called ‘Singapore Conferences’ during which the British, Americans and Dutch tried to establish a common strategy for the defence of south-east Asia.
 Coming back from a Singapore conference, Berenschot was killed when, the Lockheed Lodestar carrying him and Air Chief Marshal Brooke-Popham crashed while approaching Kemajoran (Batavia, now Jakarta).
 He is professionally known as ‘…the best C in C the Dutch East Indies Army (KNIL) has ever had…’

 Blackwell, Brigadier Arthur Seaforth, VC,CMG, CBE, ED November 25, 1892 – November 24, 1960.